-The main difference between a Flash file (something.swf) and a HTML5 file (something.html) is that a .swf was just one file, that had all image assets included in that file (with the exception of .flv Flash video files which were externally sourced).
+The main difference between a Flash file (something.swf) and an HTML5 file (something.html) is that a .swf was just one file, that had all image assets included in that file (with the exception of .flv Flash video files which were externally sourced).

 HTML5 file packages are made up of a .html file that links to the source of each image that it requires.
 Different types of image files are used depending on the requirements of that image component.
 (For more information, read our post on image file types).
 Many graphics such as boxes and shadows can be created just with HTML code which helps minimize overall file sizes.
-Choosing the right image formats to optimize creative is both an art and a science.
+Choosing the right image formats to optimize designs is both an art and a science.

-If the HTML5 creative contains video, it requires sourcing multiple video file formats such as .mp4 and .webm due to varying browser support of these formats.
+If the HTML5 design contains video, it requires sourcing multiple video file formats such as .mp4 and .webm due to varying browser support of these formats.
 If you source an external player such as YouTube or Vimeo, you don’t have to worry about that as they do the conversion for you (not just to different file formats but also so that it will adjust quality for different user connection speeds).